dereknovak/Capstone-Prep-LS/react/notes.md

 - Must always be capitalized
 - Do not define components *within* other components.
 - Components are saved individually in the `./src/components` directory.
+- As always, a call to a state-updating function triggers the re-rendering of the component.

 ```jsx
 export Default ComponentName;